In this article, we’ll review Honeybee Health, an online pharmacy. Are they legit, and are their prices as low as they claim to be?

 - High cholesterol

 How does getting prescription meds from Honeybee work?

 Customers new to Honeybee may go ahead and order their desired medications, though they will have to wait for their prescription to be received before their order can be sent out.
-There is no upfront cost or subscription fee to start an account with Honeybee — unlike Costco or similar membership clubs where you have to pay upfront to access savings.
+There is no upfront cost or subscription fee to start an account with Honeybee.
 When you have a prescription, you can buy the meds for the price listed on the site, often much cheaper than you might find elsewhere.

 In most cases, there will be more than one option for any given medication, so you can pick your manufacturer.
 For instance, if a customer has a prescription for Fluoxetine (known more commonly by its brand name Prozac), they will have three options to choose between, pictured here:

 We cannot stress this enough: in order to receive prescriptions from Honeybee, a customer must first have an official prescription from a doctor.
 These prescriptions must be transferred to Honeybee, either from the customer’s current pharmacy or doctor in one of three ways::